PERMISSION_DENIED

 How to Verify the Fix

-- -Re-run the denied operation and confirm it succeeds with the same principal and resource target.
+- -Re-run the denied operation with the same principal and full resource name and confirm it succeeds.

-- -Validate Cloud Audit Logs now show an allow decision for the previously blocked permission.
+- -Validate Cloud Audit Logs or troubleshooter output now show an allow result for the previously blocked permission.

 - -Confirm adjacent privileged operations remain least-privilege and no unintended overgrant was introduced.